NAU financial aid and scholarship term glossary

 The act of repaying a student or parent loan.
 This term also refers to the period of time when a student or parent is required to make payments on a loan, e.g., “in repayment.”

 Standards of performance and progress required to maintain eligibility for federal and institutional financial aid.
-More information may be found here.
+More information may be found on the SAP policy page.

 Financial aid that must be repaid (loans) or is earned through employment (Federal Work-Study).

 A summary of the information provided on the Free Application for Federal Student Aid (FAFSA), delivered to the student via email within a few days or by mail within 7-10 business days after the FAFSA is submitted.
 This report contains the student’s Expected Family Contribution (EFC), which is used to determine financial aid eligibility.